 Where to Buy Papal Audience and Papal Mass Tickets

-Next, for advance bookings (recommended) and groups over 10, you need to contact the Prefecture of the Papal Household, which you can do as follows:
+Then, for advance bookings (which I’d always recommend) and for groups of more than 10, contact the Prefecture of the Papal Household:

-- by mail at: Prefecture of the Papal Household, 00120 Vatican City State
+- Post: Prefecture of the Papal Household, 00120 Vatican City State

-If you book in advance, you will still need to collect your tickets in person at the Bronze Door in the Vatican (found under the right-hand colonnade in St Peter’s Square, here on Google Maps), either the day before the event between 3pm and 7pm. or on the day from 7am.
-We would recommend collecting them the day before if possible.
+If you book ahead, you still need to collect the tickets in person at the Bronze Door in the Vatican (under the right-hand colonnade in St Peter’s Square, here on Google Maps), either the day before between 3pm and 7pm, or on the day from 7am.
+Collect the day before if you can.

-It is also possible to obtain tickets when you are in Rome, just by going up to the Bronze Door and asking the Swiss Guards.
-These are of course subject to availability.
+You can also try just turning up at the Bronze Door and asking the Swiss Guards, subject to availability.

-For more information on how to reserve tickets and attend a papal ceremony, see this page of the official Vatican website.
+For more detail, see this page of the official Vatican website.

 Can you Skip the Lines at the Vatican?